zubinss/power-outage-analysis/README.md

 Our hyperparamters for the final model using GridSearchCV were a `max_depth` of 10, a `min_samples_split` of 7, and an `n_estimators` value of 65.

 Our final model had an R<sup>2</sup> of 0.89 on the training set and **0.78** on the test set, which was a 5% increase from our baseline model.
+This boost shows a higher generalization to unseen data, with hyperparameter tuning that further optimizes the model’s ability to capture complex patterns without overfitting.

 <br>